jagerber48/sciform/docs/source/Formatting Options.rst

 That is, one may format ``18.4 +/- 2.1 -> 18.4 (21)``.
 The interpretation here is that the uncertainty is 21 tenths, since the digit of the value is in the tenths place.
+Note that the author recommends keeping the decimal symbol because it allows for rapid "lining up" of the decimal places by eye.

 :mod:`sciform` allows the user to optionally remove the decimal symbol

 >>> sform = Formatter(bracket_unc=True,